jcao1022/tiflash/CONTRIBUTING.rst

 Contributing Guidelines
 =======================

 Contributions are very welcome!
-This includes not only code, but bug reports and documentation.
+This includes not only new features, but bug reports and documentation.
 Please follow the guidelines laid out below.

 When contributing to this repository, please first discuss the change you wish to make via an “issue”.
 The issue will be used as a forum of discussion for the bug, feature or update before merging the changes.

-This repo follows the `Git Feature Branch
+This project follows the `Git Feature Branch
 Workflow <https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow>`__
 for any new features/bugs/updates.